naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - C. The access port is switched into the respective VLAN based upon the computer’s MAC address.
 - D. The access port is switched into the respective VLAN based upon security ACLs.

+A:- C, dynamic vlans are deprecated by may still be seen in operation.

 13. You have changed the name of VLAN 3, and you now want to check your change.
 Which command will you enter to verify the name change?
 - A. Switch#show vlans
 - B. Switch#show interface vlan 3
 - C. Switch#show run
 - D. Switch#show vlan id 3

+A:- D, only [show vlan id 3] will show the friendly name

 14. Which of the following is a true statement if you have changed the MTU on a VLAN to support jumbo frames?
 - A. If a normal MTU of 1528 is used, the switch will not forward the traffic.